guilhermemj/copycat/simple-todo/README.md

 A simple to-do list made with VanillaJS.
 Based on the [project with the same name](https://github.com/cauequeiroz/simpletodo) by [Caue Queiroz](http://cauequeiroz.com.br/about/).

+You can see it in action [here](https://guilhermemj.github.io/copycat/simple-todo) (lacks IE support).

 ## Features

 * Add/Remove tasks;